abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 {% if site.distribution != 'print' %}
 -->

-Answers
+## Answers
-===

 **Task 1:** There is a certain mapping from `List` to `Boolean` which is very intuitive.
-So intuitive, that some dialects of Lisp have no `Boolean` type and all and rely just on this mapping.
+So intuitive, that some dialects of Lisp have no `Boolean` type at all and rely just on this mapping.
 Try to guess this mapping.

 ---